Best 12-Volt Air Compressors: Fast and Efficient Inflators

 Portability

 If you’re planning on keeping your 12-volt air compressor in your trunk or the bed of your truck, you’ll want something highly portable, with a durable body or case that won’t rust or crack easily if it rolls around.
-If you’re looking for a compressor for your workshop or to take between job sites, you’ll want something rugged with a higher power capacity that might be somewhat less portable than just an air compressor that’s used for tire management.
+If you’re after a compressor for your workshop or job site, go with something rugged and sporting higher power capacity.
+They're less portable than just a conventional tire air compressor.

 Power Consumption